Why Do I have Hip Pain?

 Anatomy Of the Hip

-The hip joint is the largest ball and socket joint in the body and is made up of the femoral head (ball) at the top of the femur or thigh bone and acetabulum (socket) which is part of the pelvis.
+The hip joint is the largest ball and socket joint in the body.
+It is made up of the femoral head (ball) at the top of the femur or thigh bone, and acetabulum (socket) which is part of the pelvis.
 It is surrounded by ligaments, muscles, and a joint capsule.
 These structures work together to maintain the dynamic stability and provide structural support to the joint.

 The hip is responsible for such functional activities as walking, running, rising from sitting, and climbing stairs.
 Pain in the hip can limit these activities.

 Being such a pivotal point of movement, it is no surprise that the hips can often feel tight or sore.
 As the hips are central for many activities, they can often be a key stress point, usually because of body misalignments or contact injuries.